code-newbies/trello_newsletter/README.md

 Once we have both the Mailchimp and Trello Api keys we can go ahead and generate the newsletter.

 1. Navigate to the `Trello_newsletter` project, which you would have cloned in the [earlier step](#install).
-2. `bundle install` to install any dependencies.
+2. `bundle install --without test` to install any dependencies.
 3. Run `rake generate`.

 This rake task will do two things: